 ABOUT ZERO TO THRIVE

-Zero to Thrive is built on the premise that the period from pregnancy through early childhood is an especially sensitive time for mitigating the multi-generational effects of inequity, trauma, and adversity, as well as promoting mental health.
+Zero to Thrive is a multi-disciplinary center housed within the Department of Psychiatry at Michigan Medicine and is a leader in perinatal and infant and early childhood mental health, with a focus on families exposed to adversity.
+It is built on the premise that the period from pregnancy through early childhood is an especially sensitive time for mitigating the multi-generational effects of inequity, trauma, and adversity and promoting mental health.

-We believe that providing families, from the start, with cutting-edge treatment and tools needed to sustain nurturing, supportive relationships will serve as a protective buffer that allows families to thrive now and into the next generation.
+We envision a time when all families, from the start, will have the support needed to sustain nurturing relationships, allowing families to thrive now and into the next generation.

 Zero to Thrive influences health and resilience for pregnant women, parents, and young children through community service, clinical services, research, and training.
 We have built effective, multi-layered, two-generation programs, tailored for mothers, fathers, and early childhood educators, that can transform the lives of children and families living with adversity, and strengthen the long-term health and resilience of communities.
 Our destination perinatal and infant and early childhood clinics deliver evidence-based assessment and treatment services to parents, infants and young children.
 Our multidisciplinary faculty conduct ground-breaking research on the experiences of living with adversity and trauma and develop solutions that mitigate those experiences, examining the bio-psycho-social pathways for the intergenerational transmission of risk and resilience.
 Our faculty and staff train providers regionally, nationally, and internationally in trauma-specific, relationally-focused mental health treatment.
 The science behind this work is strong, and our next step is clear: spread the impact of Zero To Thrive throughout southeastern Michigan, rural Michigan, and nationally.